streamnative/charts/charts/pulsar-operator/README.md

 `appVersion`: The version of the application image that the chart contains.
 It will be changed only when the operator image bumps a new version.

-`kubeVersion`: The range of compatible kubernetes versions.
+`kubeVersion`: The range of compatible Kubernetes versions.